 Small Grants Program

-While any proposal related to political psychology is welcome, the Allocations Committee for 2009 favored proposals to help establish a political psychology conference in the Balkans, to network political psychologists in Eastern and Southern Europe and beyond.
-For 2010, the committee has underwritten conferences on genocide, on the development of democracy in the former communist countries of Eastern Europe, and on development of democratic understanding in the South Caucasus.
+While any proposal related to political psychology is welcome, the Allocations Committee has tended to favor proposals to help hold political psychology mini-conferences in locations where there are no such gatherings, to provide networking opportunities for political psychologists in such regions and beyond.
+The committee has also underwritten conferences on genocide, on the development of democracy in the former communist countries of Eastern Europe, and on development of democratic understanding in the South Caucasus.
 The Committee has chosen not to support proposals for research funding, for travel, or for paying for invited speakers.
 Nevertheless, every proposal will be considered fully.

 ISPP will not be issuing small grants until further notice.
 Please check back on this page for information regarding the possibility of small grants resuming.
 Please send any questions to the ISPP Central Office via email.